-The overall split by LOB has remained largely stable following the initial establishment of the platform.
-It should be noted that the reserves as a whole are concentrated in the Credit & Surety class which accounts for roughly 40% of the reserves, which is in line with the concentration in Q4 2021.
-However, it would be expected to diversify further as the newer classes of business become more mature illustrated by an increase in the MAT and Income Protection classes in the charts above.
+It should be noted that the reserves as a whole are concentrated in the Credit & Surety, MAT and Proportional Reinsurance classes, which accounts for roughly 62% of the reserves.
+However, it would be expected to diversify further as the newer classes of business become more mature illustrated by an increase in the MAT and Income Protection and Property Fire and AOP classes in the charts above.